-- 8. Repeat Steps 6 and 7 until the system is completely clean. - Fill the cooling system with the Perkins Premixed FLC.
+- 8. Repeat the Steps 6 and repeat the steps 7 until the system is completely clean. - 9.
+Fill the cooling system with the Perkins Premixed ELC.

 ELC Cooling System Contamination

 Mixing ELC with other products reduces the effectiveness of the ELC and shortens the ELC service life.
 Use only Perkins Products for premixed or concentrate coolants.
 Use only Perkins ELC extender with Perkins ELC.
 Failure to follow these recommendations can result in shortened cooling system component life.